sst/guide/_examples/how-to-use-queues-in-your-serverless-app.md

 lang: en
 index: 2
 type: async
 description: In this example we will look at how to use SQS in your serverless app on AWS using Serverless Stack (SST).
-We'll be using the sst.Api and sst.Queue to create a simple queue system.
+We'll be using the Api construct and Queue to create a simple queue system.
 short_desc: A simple queue system with SQS.
 repo: queue
 ref: how-to-use-queues-in-your-serverless-app